 Build and run your target.
 That’s it!
 PSPDFKit has been successfully integrated into your project.

-You can start by presenting a PDF onscreen or checking out our API and documentation guides.
-To learn more about CocoaPods, take a look at the official CocoaPods documentation and read our CocoaPods guide article.
+You can start by checking out our API and documentation.
+To learn more about CocoaPods, take a look at the official CocoaPods documentation.
 Feel free to reach out to us if you run into any problems or have questions.
 We’re happy to help!